How to thread a singer simple sewing machine is important to know if you have one of these sewing machines or planning to buy one.

 - While facing the open side of the bobbin case if you pull the thread and it spins clockwise, you have done it correctly.

-- Now hold the hinged latch of the bobbin case, keep the little metal finger at 12 o’clock and push the bobbin case inside and make sure the metal finger is lining up.
+- Now hold the hinged latch of the bobbin case, keep the little metal finger at noon and push the bobbin case inside and make sure the metal finger is lining up.

-6. Setting up the machine and finishing thread
+6. Setting up the machine and finishing the thread

-Follow these steps given below to thread your sewing machine and setting up for work.
+Follow the steps given below to thread your sewing machine and set it up for work.

 - Hold the upper thread with your left hand and turn the wheel towards you with your right hand just to make one cycle of the up-down of the needle.